 While growth expenditure doesn't always pay off, the point is that it is a good option to have; but one that the P/E ratio ignores.

 So What Does Luoyang Glass's Balance Sheet Tell Us?

 Luoyang Glass's net debt equates to 31% of its market capitalization.
 While that's enough to warrant consideration, it doesn't really concern us.

 The Verdict On Luoyang Glass's P/E Ratio

-Luoyang Glass's P/E is 18.1 which is above average (10.5) in its market.
-Its debt levels do not imperil its balance sheet and it is growing EPS strongly.
+Luoyang Glass's P/E is 23.9 which is above average (10.6) in its market.
+While the company does use modest debt, its recent earnings growth is very good.
 Therefore, it's not particularly surprising that it has a above average P/E ratio.
-What is very clear is that the market has become more optimistic about Luoyang Glass over the last month, with the P/E ratio rising from 13.8 back then to 18.1 today.
+What we know for sure is that investors have become much more excited about Luoyang Glass recently, since they have pushed its P/E ratio from 18.2 to 23.9 over the last month.
 If you like to buy stocks that have recently impressed the market, then this one might be a candidate; but if you prefer to invest when there is 'blood in the streets', then you may feel the opportunity has passed.

 When the market is wrong about a stock, it gives savvy investors an opportunity.
 If the reality for a company is better than it expects, you can make money by buying and holding for the long term.
 Although we don't have analyst forecasts shareholders might want to examine this detailed historical graph of earnings, revenue and cash flow.

 But note: Luoyang Glass may not be the best stock to buy.
 So take a peek at this free list of interesting companies with strong recent earnings growth (and a P/E ratio below 20).